Author: Gaia Grant

 Delays are interpreted as evidence for the VT team having a low priority and cause a breakdown in trust.

-Leaders should take into account remoteness and time zones before choosing who to respond to.
+SOLUTION: Leaders should take into account remoteness and time zones before choosing who to respond to.
 With sometimes only a few productive hours in the day (considering time zone differences), an hour’s delay can mean a day’s delay for some teams.

 3. Are questions (meeting deadlines, adhering to schedules) perceived as criticism?.